moshabbir-dotcom/Portfolio-assessment-1/README.md

 ## FOOTER-
 As per the HEADER section it as a trademarked text logo above the website title to be the first thing the visitor sees and with the colour breaks of the site being a contrast of light and dark a "hero" colour of red has been used to draw attention to the branding and any clickable links when hovering such as the social media links and the link to the external "www.musclegenie.com" site which is going to be live before the end of 2021.
 ## GALLERY-
 Static pictures of equipment available in the private studio as well as images of commercial equipment available to potential clients to aid in engagment and further build on interest of the bespoke service.
-Images have been reduced in size to improve page load speed.
+Images have been reduced in size to improve page load speed although there are still some that were larger than would be optimal for a website due to tinypng not supporting files over 5mb without a paid subscription.
 ## CONTACT PAGE-
 Basic level contact information for a callback or follow up email with requests for key information that a specialist personal trainer would need to be aware of before discussing suitable programmes.

 # TESTING-
 Tested through W3C code tester for HTML and W3C for CSS with no errors.

 # BUGS-
 Formatting issues with CSS due to default browser margins affecting code written for benefits section on the main page as well as header and footer sections.
 This was solved by setting a border box and sdjusting each section individually dependant on amount of content whilst keeping overall uniformity of website.